Elsapro/wikijs/employment/resume-writing-guidelines.md

 1. Things of which you’re very proud (awards / accolades)
 1. Past Calendars that document your work efforts
 1. Past colleagues input on things you contributed (i.e. where they said you added value)

+## Accomplishment Development Questions

+1. Did you identify or solve a major problem for your department or division?
+(Results?)
+1. Did you save the company money?
+(How much?)
+1. Did you identify, create or implement a new procedure or system?
+(Results?)
+1. Did you train or develop anyone?
+1. Did you develop or do something for the first time at your company?
+(Results?)
+1. Did you accomplish something with fewer resources or in a shorter time?
+1. Did you receive any special recognition or awards?
+(Why?)
+1. Did you participate in any recent company sponsored training and apply what you learned?
+1. Did you lead or contribute to any special projects?
+(Results?)
+1. Did you suggest or “roll out” any new products or programs?
+1. Did you reduce costs, increase revenue / profits or impact bottom-line?
+(By how much?)
+1. Did you increase market share or revenue?
+(How?)
+1. Did you develop new business or enlarge a market?
+(How?)
+1. Did you establish a reputation for handling difficult problems, situations or people?
+1. Did you meet / exceed company objectives?
+(In what way?)
+1. Did you successfully handle unusual / difficult situations or circumstances?
+1. Did you improve employee performance or productivity?
+(How?)
+1. Did you reduce errors?
+(By how much?)